hazelcast/hazelcast/docs/design/sql/01-type-system.md

 # SQL Type System

 ## Overview
-Hazelcast SQL type system defines how objects of different types interact with each other.
+The type system defines how objects of different types interact with each other in the Hazelcast Mustang engine.
 The type system is defined by the list of supported types, type mapping, and type conversion rules.

-Type is described by name, precedence, precision, and scale.
+A type is defined by name, precedence, precision, and scale.
 - **Name** is a textual representation of type name
 - **Precision** is the total count of significant digits in the whole number, applicable to **numeric types**
 - **Precedence** is a comparable value that is used for type inference in expressions.
 A type with a